 Another common question concerning mold is whether or not you can salvage fuzzy food.
 Can you carve the white spot out of the jelly jar?
 Or opt for a middle piece in a bag of moldy bread?
 In most cases, the answer is no.

-"If you see mold on food, chances are, there's more you can't see," Dr. Coronado says.
+"If you see mold on food, chances are, there's more you can't see," Dr. Misra says.
 "Mold has a network of microscopic roots.
 Tough vegetables or hard cheeses may be an exception, but it's not worth the risk.
 If you see mold anywhere on your food, your best bet is to throw it out."

 6 tips to avoid food mold